carsoncoleman-51/CS260-project/notes.md

 To change a files read/write stuff use chmod 400 [key file] which makes only owner readable or chmod 600 [key file] which makes only owner readable and writable.

+I learned that if I want to use VScode to edit the server then there needs to be more storage on the server for it to download a mini vscode thing on it, but my server is tiny so it cannot do that so that is why you have to use vim.
+ALSO, when I was trying to ssh to server with vscode chatgpt told me to make a .config file, which for future reference I guess makes signing into server a lot easier and faster.
+Not totally sure about how it all works.

 ## Caddy

 No problems worked just like it said in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).